Darknetzz/php-api/README.md

 ### API Endpoints
 To create an endpoint that you can talk to, open up the file `api_endpoints.php`.
+Here are some example endpoints you can configure.

+#### Get user IP
 Here is an example of an endpoint that returns the user's IP address.
 ````php
 function api_ip() {